ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 See here: [Use BLE on mobile to control the ESP32](https://github.com/ednieuw/nRF-ESP32)

-Due to the fact that the ESP32-S3 chip used in the  Nano ESP32 has many more ports and an different port numbering as the ATMEGA chips Arduino had to change the pin numbering in the software.
+Due to the fact that the ESP32-S3 chip used in the  Nano ESP32 has many more ports and a different port numbering as the ATMEGA chips Arduino had to change the pin numbering in the software.

+At the moment of writing the Espressif ESP32 board V3.0.4 with the Arduino Nano ESP32 selected does not compile to a working program.
+Select the Nano ESP32 board from Arduino.
+The difference is easy to see; if there is only one board to select from it is right, if there is a very long list of MCU's to select from it is wrong.

 There are two compiler pin numbering methods: One method uses the GPIO numbering of the ESP32-S3 or by Arduino pin numbering.<br>
 This code must be compiled with GPIO numbering selected.
-When the LEDs do not turn on then check this GPIO numbering setting
+If the LEDs do not turn on check this GPIO numbering setting.
 ![image](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/0343f067-5690-4cb2-a720-78c113c53e2a)

 When the Arduino macro numbering D1, D2, ... , D13 is used for digital pins and A0, A1, ..
 A7 for the analogue pins and LED_BUILTIN, LED_RED LED_GREEN, LED_BLUE for the LEDs on the Nano ESP32 board 'GPIO numbering' must be selected in the compiler.

 ![Nano-ESP32 Pinout](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/8d2201ea-e34a-4734-9fc0-5480a702290c)

 For my clocks I use a [Fritzing software](https://fritzing.org/) designed PCB.
 This is easy to use and it can export Gerber files that can be send to companies that print PCB's.
-You can also order with the Fritzing app itself.
+You can also order a PCB with the Fritzing app itself.

 The PCB can connect to a rotary encoder, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip.